dram/smlnj-mirror/dev-notes/cfg-semantics.md

       floating-point values.
 This operation works directly on the array's data object and does not do bounds checking.

+    * `RAW_SELECT{kind, sz, offset}` -- selects raw numeric values from raw records.
+The `offset` is in bytes and should be a multiple of the value size.

 * `SELECT{idx, arg}` extracts the `idx`th element from the record specified by `arg` (0-based).
 The selected value should a valid SML value; *i.e.*, either a pointer or a tagged integer.